- Chapters

 Challenges in Cross-Asset Resource Allocation

-Resource allocation decisions considering multiple objectives are difficult due to a variety of factors.
+Resource allocation decisions considering multiple objectives is difficult due to a variety of factors.
 Competing objectives, data limitations, and uncertainty complicate the resource allocation process.

 In determining what work to perform across all assets, an agency is faced with the basic problem of multi-objective, cross-asset decision-making.
 Typically an agency must, either implicitly or explicitly, determine how to divide scarce resources between different asset types, and in so doing try to accomplish a variety of different objectives.